BasilPanda/RoR2BaddiesWithItems/README.md

 	- A: As of 3.0.0, the item drop chance is actually the chance of the enemy being able to drop anything.
 On death it calculates the chance of dropping an item of its inventory, and that is the item's tier's generation chance multiplied by 5.

 - Q: How does InheritItems work?
 	- A: It will randomly choose a player to inherit items from.
+Copied items will not be affected by any of the mod's blacklists, except for the equipment blacklist.

 - Q: How do you calculate the item gen cap for item generation?
 	- A: As of 3.0.0, if not inheriting from a player, it goes as follows: